 - Excellent written and verbal communication skills.

-Please visit traceassociates.ca/careers or email your cover letter and resume to email@example.com and quote position number CAN-0300-08.
-We thank all those who apply; however, only those selected for interviews will be contacted
+Please visit traceassociates.ca/careers to submit your cover letter and resume to position number CAN-0300-08.
+Resumes submitted without a cover letter will not be considered.
+We thank all those who apply; however, only those selected for interviews will be contacted.

 Trace recognizes that diversity, equity, and inclusion help us build a stronger company.
 The purpose for collecting this voluntary confidential information is to help us create a diverse and equitable workplace.
 Providing this information will have no effect on hiring decisions and is used only to measure progress of our goal to reach diverse candidates.